uio-bmi/two_step_graph_mapper/Readme.md

 You can now generate ROC plots for those you want.
 See the "Generating ROC plots" section below.

 ### Reproducing the results from the manuscript: Thorough benchmarking on whole genome 1000 genomes graph
-This benchmark takes about 10-15 hours to run.
+This benchmark takes several hours to run.
 First download all the graph data and graph indices (these are not included in this repo).
 * [Pruned 1000 genomes graph](http://158.39.75.109/human_pruned_1pc.tar), containing ~14m variants (only those with allele frequency >= 1%)
 * [Graphs representing the GIAB sample that we simulate reads from](http://158.39.75.109/simulation_data.tar)